Navigating Early-Stage Funding Without Regrets

 2. Governance: A Board Is a Lever — Not a Threat

-Structure alone is not enough.
+Finally, structure alone is not enough.
 Even a well-designed board only becomes a superpower if it is used deliberately.
+Strong management teams prepare board meetings carefully, circulate materials in advance, frame key questions clearly and distinguish between reporting and strategic discussion.
+The right structure creates accountability without slowing execution.

 3. Exit Readiness: Alignment Is Structural